 Small, firm, red or brown bumps caused by an accumulation of fibroblasts (soft tissue cells under the skin).
-They often occur on the legs and may itch.
+They often happen on the legs and may itch.
+They often result from trauma, like a bug bite.

 Dermatofibromas can be surgically removed if they become painful or itchy.

-A benign tumor which is made up of hairs, sweat glands, and sebaceous glands.
+A benign tumor that is made up of hairs, sweat glands, and sebaceous glands.
 Some internal dermoid tumors may even contain cartilage, bone fragments, and teeth.
+They are usually present at birth.

 Dermoid cysts may be surgically removed for cosmetic reasons.